 The Gun – Another Sunday Roast location, I’ve only visited The Gun for drinks before and I’ve always wanted to head back for a Roast dinner.
 It’s based on the Isle of Dogs, not far from Canary Wharf but it’s sat right next to the river thames with the o2 arena in Greenwich just opposite.

-The Culpeper – I’ve read that The Culpeper, based near Spitalfields Market, does good Sunday roasts so it’s on the list for me to try.
+The Culpeper – I’ve read that The Culpeper, based near Spitalfields Market, does good Sunday roasts so it’s on the list for me to try and I’ve also heard that it’s got a rooftop terrace which is nice for summertime.

 The Anchor and Hope – Not another Sunday roast place?!
 I must’ve read about The Anchor and Hope in Southwark because it’s managed to wangle its way onto the list.